 Read more about Madras High Court Overturns Patent Refusal under section 3(d), Reiterates Importance of Reasoned Orders and Natural JusticeA doped order on method of doping, court clarifies

-The Madras High Court confirmed the Patent Office’s rejection of IIT Madras’s patent for a method of doping potassium into ammonium perchlorate.
-The Court agreed with the rejection based on Sections 3(d) and 2(1)(ja) of the Patents Act, but noted procedural shortcomings in the handling of the case.
+The Madras High Court upheld the Patent Office’s refusal of IIT Madras’s patent application for a method of doping potassium into ammonium perchlorate.
+The judgment clarifies the application of Section 3d and inventive step requirements in Indian patent law.

 Read more about A doped order on method of doping, court clarifiesVictory for Novozymes: Madras High Court Overrules Patent Office’s Refusal